wdpypere/documentation/docs/components/cups.md

     Generally, options apply either to server configuration or to client configuration.
 There is one exception, `ServerName`, which applies to both.

-    **Note** : not all the options are currently implemented.
+    **Note** : not all the CUPS options are currently implemented.
 If you get a message `unsupported option` when running this component, look at the comments at the beginning of component Perl source about how to add support for a new option.

+- `/software/components/cups/options/ServerAlias` : list of string

+    This option sets the `ServerAlias` option in cupsd configuration.
+It is interpreted as a list of string.

+    Default : None

+    Scope : server

 - `/software/components/cups/options/ServerName` : string